rharper2/Juqst/README.md

     decompose(clifford_number, qubits)

+    more generally, you can also decomposeState(state)

+    Both the above have two additional parameters the first is supressOutput, defaults to false and the second is rationalise (default to true)
+    Rationalise simply eliminates 4 phases in a row, two hadamards in a row or self cancelling cnots.

 This prints out the elementary gates that would reconstruct the relevant clifford unitary.

 The commands are stored as string in the vector commands